ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Variables and Types.md

 This tutorial will go over a few basic types of variables.

 ### Numbers
-Python supports two types of numbers - integers and floating point numbers.
+Python supports two types of numbers - integers(whole numbers) and floating point numbers(decimals).
 (It also supports complex numbers, which will not be explained in this tutorial).

 To define an integer, use the following syntax: